inspec/inspec-aws/docs/resources/aws_lambda_event_invoke_config.md

 # aws_lambda_event_invoke_config

-Use the `aws_lambda_event_invoke_config` InSpec audit resource to test properties of a single specific AWS Lambda EventInvokeConfig.
+Use the `aws_lambda_event_invoke_config` InSpec audit resource to test properties of a specific AWS Lambda EventInvokeConfig.

 The AWS::Lambda::EventInvokeConfig resource configures options for asynchronous invocation on a version or an alias.